Here’s What It’s Like At The Headquarters Of The Teens Working To Stop Mass Shootings

 Whitney told BuzzFeed News that “[she] wouldn’t like to return to school until the federal government starts making some progress.”
 Other student organizers have said the same thing.
 When asked how her parents might feel about this, Whitney responded, “I haven’t really discussed this with my parents, but I’ll deal with them.”

-On Wednesday, the teens will travel to Tallahassee, Florida’s state capital, to push for a change in gun laws.
-That same night CNN will air a special town hall meeting with students and lawmakers.
-The teens also planning the “March for Our Lives,” a nationwide March 24 demonstration that they hope will serve as the movement’s coming out party.
+On Tuesday, the teens will travel to Tallahassee, Florida’s state capital, to push for a change in gun laws.
+On Wednesday night CNN will air a special town hall meeting with students and lawmakers.
+The teens are also planning the “March for Our Lives,” a nationwide March 24 demonstration that they hope will serve as the movement’s coming-out party.

 The group, who mostly know each other from the school’s theater program, began their efforts in a scattered way in the chaotic aftermath of Wednesday’s horror.